 - Warden Tank “Frostbite”

-Right, this is the spot where you are still wondering how do we handle trash packs if there are no AOE taunts.
+Lets first talk about controlling and placement of enemies in the ESO Tank Guide.
+This is the spot where you are still wondering how do we handle trash packs if there are no AOE taunts for tanks in ESO.
 We do things a lot differently here, we don’t taunt everything.
 ESO is designed in a way that most enemies in trash packs deal significantly less damage compared to others.
 They are weak and don’t need attention from tanks.
 A DD and/or Healer will be able to take a beating from an average trash pack enemy easily.
 But it doesn’t mean we will simply just let them run around hitting our allies.

 First of all, one important thing you need to know is, Damage Dealers best damage source is their ground based AOEs.
 They tend to be somewhat small and need precise aiming in order to hit every enemy.
 So our main goal while tanking a trash pack is to stack these enemies as tightly as we can.
 We can do it in different ways depending on the content.

-Damage mitigation bonuses work multiplicative.
-So we can say it’s impossible to reach 100% mitigation and the more you have, the less benefit you get.
+Damage mitigation bonuses work multiplicative in ESO.
+So we can say it’s impossible to reach 100% mitigation as an ESO tank and the more you have, the less benefit you get.
 To make it more clear, if you are getting 50% mitigation from resistances and 50% from blocking, you will have 75% mitigation instead of 100%.
 This is the main reason it’s not a very good idea to invest a lot into mitigation.
 We mainly invest just enough to be able to take the biggest hits, rest of it goes into support and sustain.

 This is one of the important stats for a tank obviously but don’t worry too much about it.
 There is a hard cap at 33000 which gives 50% mitigation and after this point, you have no benefit at all.
 Any single point of resistance after that is useless unless there are enemies that reduce your resistances with a debuff which happens very rarely.
 Spell Resistance reduces the damage you take from Magic, Flame, Shock and Frost damage while Physical Resistance reduces the damage you take from Physical, Poison and Disease damage.
 Keep in mind that Bleeds and Oblivion damage completely ignores resistances.